wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

   * If you are using custom certificates you will have to modify your directory configuration to add your certificate.
 See :ref:`https_certificate` for more information in the `Use your own certificate` section.

-* The directory service is now called wazo-dird and its python client is now named wazo-dird-client. if you were using the xivo-dird-client in your python code you should use the wazo-dird-client which has the same interface at the moment.

 18.04